Blacktide06/Blacktide06/README.md

 It's odd that you're here looking at this because I found this to be pretty boring and not much of use to others.
 However, I am a bit of a perfectionist when it comes to these things so I'm trying to complete all of this no matter how trivial it is.

 A bit about me, my name is Tristan and I am a male student who enjoys coding, technology, games, and to be honest, an avid anime watcher.
+On my life though, I am a normal upstanding human being and don't make cringe videos on it.
+I just like the stories and messages behind some of them.
 You can check my Kaize.io (basically MyAnimeList) profile if you think I'm lying. (https://kaize.io/user/blacktidesr/list/animes/completed)
 I finished highschool in 2023 at age 17 with a Bachelors Pass.
 This has allowed me to study Website Development at Eduvos which I am completing in 2025.
 I was given many academic awards regarding logical subjects such as mathematics and computer applications technology (or computer literacy to some).